Troubleshooting virtual machine power on task hangs

 Performing the steps in this article can cause the following:

-• Rebooting or restarting vCenter services can temporarily halt tasks which depend on vCenter Server, for example backups and VM deployment.
+• Rebooting or restarting vCenter services can temporarily halt tasks that depend on vCenter Server, for example, backups and VM deployment.